 We always say that buying a new car is all about the preparation.
 The more you are prepared for your upcoming auto loan and the application process, the smoother it will go.
-It’s the same for budgeting, down payments and everything else that goes into buying a car.
+It’s the same for preparing a budget for a new car, down payments and everything else that goes into buying one.

 Today we’re concentrating on budgeting.
 It’s arguably the most important aspect of buying a car as it influences every other decision you’ll make.

-We asked our Beamsville auto loans team to explain how to calculate a usable budget for a car purchase.
+We asked our Beamsville auto loans team to explain how to calculate a budget for a new car purchase.
 This is what they came up with.

 The math is actually very straightforward.
 In an ideal situation, your auto loan payment should not be more than 10-15% of your monthly income.
 The down payment should be between 10-20% of the purchase price and the term of the loan should be as short as possible.